zjamnik/WNtoEmail/README.md

 # Usage
-Grab the latest release and run the binary.

-OR

-Run the script directly from cloned project with Node.js.
+Run the script with node.

 Intended usage is with a Task Scheduler on Windows.
 There shouldn't be anything OS specific.
 Cron on Linux should work after modifying `"converterPath"` to an appropriate command, but that's untested.
 At present there is no crash resiliency, if the program crashes for any reason `"lastChapterURL"`, `"lastVolume"` and `"completed"` config will not be consistent and needs to be corrected.
 There is a copy of config file created at the start.